strangerstudios/pmpro-zapier/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 1.0 =
+* Launched in the WordPress.org repository.

 = .3 =
 * BUG FIX/ENHANCEMENT: Changed the webhook handler URL to go through '{home_url}/?pmpro_zapier_webhook=1&api_key={api_key}' instead of directly to the webhook file.
 IMPORTANT!
 You will need to update any Zaps you made prior to version .3.